Chapter 4: Majors

 - Clearly define the student learning outcomes with active verbs.
 Ensure they are assessable and map to Institutional and Course Student Learning Outcomes.

 - Clearly define the required and

-program prerequisites for a major.
-Departments considering program
+possible to create program prerequisites for a major.
+Departments

-prerequisites should consult with the Matriculation Office before
+considering program prerequisites should consult with the Curriculum

 - If a proposed major includes coursework